 Toronto police issue tickets after 25 people found partying inside restaurant

-Toronto police say that at about 5:45 p.m., they were called to Baro restaurant at 485 King Street West for reports that a party was going on inside.
+Toronto police say that at about 5:45 p.m., they were called to Baro restaurant at 485 King Street West for reports that a “noisy party” was going on inside.

-A number of tickets were issued for violating the Emergency Management and Civil Protection Act.
+Nine tickets were issued for violating the Emergency Management and Civil Protection Act, police said.

+The matter was also referred to Toronto Public Health for follow up.

+A spokesperson for the restaurant told CP24 that there were only restaurant staff at the building on Sunday, and that the staff were merely meeting to develop a plan for eventual reopening.

 Indoor dining has not been allowed in Toronto for more than seven months.